Sandman2127/sandman2127.github.io/_posts/design/2020-10-30-Adjustable_Power_Supply.md

 </div>
 <p style="color:red;">Input Signal (20 mVpp)</p>
 <p style="color:gold;">NonInverted Output Signal (1.8 Vpp)</p>
 <p>Using the linear power supply with +/- 10V rails fed to the opamp we can amplify the sine wave (20 mVpp) input to nearly 2 Vpp (~100x gain) with near perfect accuracy using a <a href="https://www.futurlec.com/Motorola/MC33174.shtml">Motorolla MC33174</a>.
 In order to amplify the signal without clipping the waveform, the range of the rails must be larger than the highest amplified output on both edges.
-In this case, we were going for 100x amplification and nearly got it.</p>
+In this case, we were aiming for 100x amplification and nearly achieved it.</p>
 <h4>Waveform Inversion & 100x signal gain using an inverting amplifier</h4>
 <div class="row">
     <div class="column.large-centered">